-The first publicly available \direct{} implementations and many others introduced later are typically using static data structures for data storage and organization.
-Our recent work~\cite{Stripinis2020} showed that the \matlab{} implementation of the same \direct-type algorithm based on dynamic data structures often has a significant advantage over the performance based on more straightforward static data structures.
+The first publicly available \direct{} implementations and many others introduced later typically use static data structures for storage and organization.
+Our recent work~\cite{Stripinis2020} showed that the \matlab{} implementation of the same \direct-type algorithm based on dynamic data structure often has a significant advantage over implementation based on the static data structure.
 Therefore, each algorithm in \toolbox{} is implemented using both static and dynamic data structures.
-As various applications can benefit from parallel computing, therefore, the SPMD (Single Program Multiple Data) parallel scheme (see~\cite{Stripinis2020} for more information on this) is used for the parallel implementation of some approaches.
+As various applications can benefit from parallel computing, the SPMD (Single Program Multiple Data) parallel scheme (see~\cite{Stripinis2020} for more information) is used to implement some approaches.